derickr/derickrethans-articles/202503111450-missing-characters.rst

 I release a new version of `Xdebug <https://xdebug.org>`_ on Sunday, which fixes a few bugs.
 One of them is titled `emoji character become diamond question marks <https://bugs.xdebug.org/2319>`_.
-This bug turned out to be the same as `var_dump does not output some Russian characters
+This bug turned out to be the same as `var_dump does not output some Cyrillic characters
 <https://bugs.xdebug.org/2323>`_, which was originally reported a few days
 earlier but hadn't come with a decent enough reproducible case.